brunobord/stardrifter/stardrifter/you.md

 stars, waiting for poor innocent traders to be raided.
 Your loot will be drunk and spent in other weaponry, armor and fuel for your pirate ship.

-Apply a +1 to Harsh, -1 to Reputation, +1 to Pilot
+Apply a +1 to Harsh, -1 to Reputation, +1 to Pilot.

 ## Your origin